Prior Era: Texas During Wild West Era

 1911

 Revolution in El Paso: Thousands of people watch from rooftops in El Paso as the Battle of Juárez unfolds across the river, marking the first major victory for the Mexican revolutionaries.
+The conflict brings a heavy military presence to the border, disrupting the traditional cross-border lives of many Spanish-Texan families.

 1912